 Herrera began his career at Real Zaragoza and then moved to Athletic Bilbao in 2011, and then to Manchester United for €36 million in 2014.

 The Spanish midfielder has won tournaments with Spain at under-20 and under-21 level and represented his home country at the 2012 Olympics.
 He made his senior international debut in November 2016.
+That’s it for Ander Herrera’s Biography Facts, Childhood, Personal Life, we reviewed the profile and life from childhood to present.

 Ander Herrera, Net Worth, Salary, Age, Zodiac, Marital Status, Profile, Stats, Height, Transfer, Wife, Ethnicity, Nationality, Full Name, Girlfriend, Children, Parents